Ph.D. Molecular Biology

 Cell and Developmental Biology

-(1) Studying the regulation of fatty acid synthesis in response to the needs of the parasite and the environmental lipid supply
+(1) How do trypanosomes regulate fatty acid synthesis in response to the needs of the parasite and the environmental lipid supply?

-(2) Defining the mechanisms of fatty acid uptake in T. brucei
+(3) What are the molecular mechanisms governing fatty acid uptake in trypanosomes?

 National Institutes of Health